rootspyro/50BEERS/README.md

 $ cp .env.copy
 ```

 2.3 - Insert the required data on the new .env file.
+MongoDB credentials are required for step 2.4 and 2.5.
 ```shell
 # AUTHOR
 AUTHOR_NAME=rootpsyro